-(Prerequisites, NURS 573 and 574) The focus of the course is the clinical application of the theoretical components of case management.
+(Co-requisite, NURS 553) The focus of the course is the clinical application of the theoretical components of case management.
 Students will be with preceptors in various health care settings and will be expected to design case management plans for selected case types within a variety of practice settings.
-(Eight hours of clinical lab per week, which includes one hour per week seminar.)
-(Offered in spring semester even years.)
+(Offered in fall semester even years.)

-Rural Health
+Rural Health 2 - 3